SAP/ui5-project/docs/Configuration.md

 ### Properties
 #### \<root\>
 - `specVersion`: Version of the specification this configuration is based on.
-See [Specification Versions](#specification-versions).
+See [Specification Versions](#specification-versions)
-- `type`: Either `application`, `library` or `custom` (custom not yet implemented); defines the default path mappings and build steps.
-Custom doesn't define any specific defaults.
+- `type`: Either `application`, `library` or `module`.
+Defines the default path mappings and build steps.
+See [UI5 Builder: Types](#types) for details

 #### metadata
 Some general information:
-- `name`: Name of the application/library/resource
+- `name`: Name of the project
 - `copyright` (optional): String to be used for replacement of copyright placeholders in the project

 #### resources (optional)
 - `configuration`
-    - `paths`: Mapping between virtual and physical paths
+    - `paths`: Mapping between virtual paths and physical paths.
+Physical paths are always relative to the projects root directory
-        + For type `application` there can be a setting for mapping the virtual path `webapp` to a physical path within the project
+        + For projects of type `application` a "webapp" path can be configured that will be mapped to the virtual path `/`.
+By default this is mapped to `webpp`
-        + For type `library` there can be a setting for mapping the virtual paths `src` and `test` to physical paths within the project
+        + For projects of type `library` a "src" as well as a "test" path can be configured.
+They will be mapped to the virtual paths `/resources` and `/test-resources` followed by the namespace of the library.
+By default these paths are mapped to `src` and `test`
+        + For type `module`, any kind (and number) of mappings can be configured freely.
+The key will be used as the virtual path.
+By default, the projects root directory is mapped to the virtual directory `/`.
+It is recommended that libraries include their namespace in the virtual path and use the `/resources` prefix.

 #### builder (optional)
 - `customTasks` (optional, list): In this block, you define additional custom build tasks, see [here](./BuildExtensibility.md) for a detailed explanation and examples of the build extensibility.
 Each entry in the `customTasks` list consists of the following options: